eduwallet/veramo-agent/README.md

 - the example displays two grant types.
 Usually only one of either is used (the front-end-issuer either has authenticated the user, or it has not).
 Which one is used depends on the configuration of the back-end-issuer for this specific instance
 - in the `authorization_code.issuer_state` field, the example shows the content `generate`.
 This is a special-case situation forcing the back-end-issuer to generate a new state value.
 Preferably the `issuer_state` was left undefined, but that may cause the entire `authorization_code` object to be removed by intermediate libraries.
 To prevent that, fill the `issuer_state` with the special `generate` value.
 The response will provide the actual state identifier used for this session
 - the `pre-authorized_code` field can be undefined, in which case a random code is generated.
 However, to prevent the grant containing an empty object which may be removed by the intermediate libraries, the value `generate` may be used to force a random state code, like for the `issuer_state` in the previous paragraph
+- the 'tx_code' can either be a boolean or an object.
+If boolean 'true', a pin code of 4 digits is generated.
+If it is an object, it is expected to contain attributes `input_mode` ('text' or 'numeric' (default)), `length` (default: 4) and a `description` (default 'PIN').
+This information is transferred to the `tx_code` attribute of the pre-auth-grant in the offer and used to generate the `txCode` return value.

 The `credentialMetadata` attribute can contain settings about the credential.
 Currently the following are defined: